Visual Settings of George Shepard Burleigh's Poems

 Anticipating the great twenty-first century discovery that there is nothing people like better than looking at cats, George Shepard Burleigh had an unusually high number of poems from the second half of his career that dealt with our feline companions, especially in relation to children.
 The "Mummy" cat reflects the late 19th century mania for owning Egyptian artifacts

-"Bird Fairies" is illustrated lavishly with a wrap around the upper half of the poem, featuring the Ruby-throated Hummingbirds that are the topic of the poem.
+The rich illustration of "Bird Fairies" wraps around the upper half of the poem.
+It features the Ruby-throated Hummingbird (Archilochus colubris) that constitutes the theme of the poem.

 Among the more historically interesting poems in George Burleigh's later career is his playful presentation of a young daughter "playing" at using a telephone.
 The girl "calls" her mother, and mentions the need to take her doll to see the "doctor."
 While we have yet to trace the publication date on this poem, it is certainly among the earliest poems about the telephone.
 In researching this item, it emerged that Rhode Island has a large place in early telephonic history.
 The poem makes reference to a phone exchange; Providence's National Historic Landmark "Telephone Building" is one of the earliest elaborate examples of such an exchange.
 Likewise, the earliest medical emergency calls were made in Massachusetts and Rhode Island.
 So the poem (however one may judge its aesthetic qualities) reflects a technologically morphing world.
 Perhaps George Shepard Burleigh wondered how much easier his brothers' work as anti-slavery agents would have been if the telephone had been invented!